OpenDataScotland/opendata.scot_docs/docs/how-tos/How-to-Run-frontend-locally.md

+---
+title: "How to: run frontend locally"
+---

+# How to: run frontend locally

 To run the opendata.scot website locally

 The easiest way to do this is with Docker.
 Download and install docker if not already installed https://docs.docker.com/get-docker/